serverless/serverless-python-requirements/README.md

 [:apple::beer::snake: Mac Brew installed Python notes](#applebeersnake-mac-brew-installed-python-notes)

+## Intro Guide
+For an introduction on how to user this plugin, check out [this post on the Serverless Blog](https://serverless.com/blog/serverless-python-packaging/)

 ## Cross compiling!
 Compiling non-pure-Python modules or fetching their manylinux wheels is supported on non-linux OSs via the use of Docker and the